daniilidis-group/cam_sync/README.md

-# Camera polling server for synchronized video recording
+# Camera synchronization server

-This repo contains a ROS node for recording simeoultaneously from several Pointgrey Cameras, with aligned timestamps.
+This repo contains a ROS node for recording sychronized images from several Pointgrey Cameras.
-It is corrently a work in progress.
-All code has been tested on four Grasshopper cameras.

 ## Installation dependencies: